 The term “piste”, according to the online Merriam-Webster dictionary is derived from the Old Italian word “pista”, from “pistare” — to trample down — and means a trampled-down trail or track, a beaten path.
 In snow skiing, a “piste” is a marked ski run or path down a mountain.
 By extension, a “piste” is any long, narrow strip of ground where some activity takes place.
 In fencing, the “piste” is the long, narrow area (the fencing mat) where a fencing match takes place.

 In petanque, the term “piste” is used to refer to a marked patch of ground upon which one plays petanque.
-Older versions of the FIPJP rules once used the term “piste”, but the current version uses the term cadre (lane).
+The term is extensively used in Australian versions of the rules, but other versions of the rules have used the term only rarely.
+Currently, the FIPJP rules use the term cadre (lane).

 Words like “piste”, “lane”, and “cadre” refer to a set of visible, physical marks (or strings) on the ground.
 So a marked patch of ground can be a piste or lane even when no game is being played on it.